Pandemic Orders and industry requirements are regularly updated

 - the physical and psychological challenges for employees working at quarantine accommodation/hotels

 Where a risk to health or safety is identified at a workplace, employers must, so far as is reasonably practicable, eliminate the risk.
-Where it isn't possible to eliminate the risk, it must be reduced, as far as is reasonably practicable.
+Where it isn't possible to eliminate the risk, it must be reduced, so far as is reasonably practicable.

 The types of control measures required depends on the level of risk as well as the availability and suitability of controls for each workplace, including individual work areas.
-However, if employees can work from home then they must work from home, and the employer must support this.

 At risk employees